 Where is the lowest fine for DUI in the country?
 In North Carolina, a first-time DUI only leads to a fine of $200.
 Virginia ($250) and Wisconsin ($300) round out the top three states for lowest DUI fines in the country.
 See the whole list here.

 DWI Penalties & Fines in Texas

-Driving while under the influence, sometimes called DUI, can bring serious criminal penalties in Texas.
+Driving while under the influence, sometimes called DUI but is referred to as DWI in Texas, can bring serious criminal penalties in Texas.

-For a first-time offense in the state of Texas, the defendant faces a Class B misdemeanor, which carries a $2,000 fine, a jail sentence of anywhere from three days to six months, and suspension of his or her driver’s license for 90 days up to one year.
+For a first-time offense in the state of Texas, the defendant faces criminal classification under Class B misdemeanor guidelines which carries a $2,000 fine, a jail sentence of anywhere from three days to six months, and suspension of his or her driver’s license for 90 days up to one year.

 Second or third offenses bring much steeper penalties and can spell disaster for anyone convicted.

-In most cases, first-time offenders do not get jail time.
+In most cases, first-time DWI offenders don’t get jail time.
 Most of the time, the court hands down a probationary sentence, wherein the defendant must adhere to a certain number of strict rules.
-If they are broken, the defendant can be put in jail.
+If the probationary agreement is broken, the defendant can be put in jail.
 In Harris County, Texas, a probationary period is referred to as Community Supervision.
-Probationary periods last anywhere from six months to two years.
+Probationary periods can range anywhere from six months to two years.

-The terms of probation can be changed by the judge at anytime, and if they are not followed, the judge can put the defendant in jail.
+The terms of probation can be changed by the judge at anytime.
+If the community supervision terms are not followed, the judge can put the defendant in jail.